Abhigyankrsingh/linux/Documentation/admin-guide/perf-security.rst

 configuring Perf collection for a long list of events on a large server system, this limit can be easily hit preventing required monitoring configuration.
-RLIMIT_NOFILE limit can be increased on per-user basis modifying content of the limits.conf file [12]_ .
-Ordinarily, a Perf sampling session (perf record) requires an amount of open perf_event file descriptors that is not less than the number of monitored events multiplied by the number of monitored CPUs.
+RLIMIT_NOFILE limit can be increased on per-user basis modifying the content of the limits.conf file [12]_ .
+Ordinarily, a Perf sampling session (perf record) requires an amount of open perf_event file descriptors that are not less than the number of monitored events multiplied by the number of monitored CPUs.

 Memory allocation